dchosnek/ansible-vmware-nutanix/README.md

-# Ansible Nutanix
+# Ansible VMware

-This repository contains some simple Ansible playbooks for adding the nodes of a Nutanix cluster to vCenter and properly configuring the vCenter cluster.
+This repository contains some simple Ansible playbooks for adding nodes to vCenter and properly configuring the vCenter cluster.

 ## How to run